Free Mental Health Resources

 Anger and Depression Gone, 12 Year Old Boy

-Boy on tummy on mat.
+Boy laying on a red mat.
 Text: Anger and Depression gone 12 year old boy.

 Thank you to MF, parent, for submitting this case study.